katiemorrisfx/KMFX-scripts/docs/kmfx_paintpresets.md

 3. To load in saved presets, press "2" on the numeric keypad to bring up the gui that has the List of possible presets that can be loaded in.

-Note: By default Presets are saved in folders named with the saved preset name in the "paint_presets" folder inside of KMFX scripts.
+Note: By default presets are saved in folders named with the saved preset name in the "paint_presets" folder inside of KMFX scripts.

+Current limitation: If a preset group is loaded into a Paint node where a previous paint preset group was already loaded in and the configuration and/or number of presets differs between the preset groups, there could be some intermingling of presets.
+For, example: Node has presets 1,2,3,4.
+A saved preset group that will be loaded has only 5,6,7,8.
+If you load this group then the Node will have the existing 1,2,3,4 and the new ones 5,6,7,8.
+Another example:
+Node has presets 1,2,3.
+A saved preset group that will be loaded has 1 and 3.
+If you load this group then the Node will have the existing 2, and new
+1 and 3.

+Workaround:  make preset groups with the same number of presets, using the same preset numbers

 ## Preferences

 (Silhouette > Preferences > KMFX)

-Note: We are still tweaking the optional path feature, so stay tuned!
+Note: We are still tweaking the optional path feature.
+Saving and loading should be possible, but in some instances, loading does not happen.

 There is also an option to save the preset to a specified folder, inside of KMFX Preferences.